Updated June, 2021

 To keep up in today’s fast-paced corporate world, you need to understand your strengths and weaknesses and have a plan for moving forward.
 Without this, you’ll remain stagnant because career advancement requires a well-developed understanding of your professional needs and aspirations.
-That’s where an Individual Development Plan (IDP) is an invaluable tool.
+That’s where an Individual Development Plan comes in.

-Useful for both young career professionals as well as seasoned managers and executives, an IDP gives you the ability to objectively look at your current career path and plan out your future.
-But unlike the childish essay, “What I want to be when I grow up,” an IDP is a concrete action plan with individual steps you can take to reach the level of professional development that you desire.
+Useful for both young career professionals as well as seasoned managers and executives, an Individual Development Plan gives you the ability to objectively look at your current career path and plan out your future.
+This isn’t just fluff, it’s a concrete action plan with individual steps you can take to reach the level of professional development that you desire.

-An IDP is a simple document that helps you identify and outline your knowledge, skills, and abilities while also providing you with a well thought out path for professional development.
+An Individual Development Plan is a simple document that helps you identify and outline your knowledge, skills, and abilities while also providing you with a well thought out path for professional development.
 Think of it as an annual review of your existing talents that you can then use to prepare for your future.
 When well-written, an Individual Development Plan can help you improve your performance, sharpen your professional competencies, and strengthen your weaknesses.
-Created to help you reach both your short- and long-term career goals, an IDP is an organized approach to get what you want.
+Created to help you reach both your short- and long-term career goals, it is an organized approach to get what you want.

-A successful IDP can be found at the intersection of three key elements: organizational needs, passion, and competence.
+A successful plan can be found at the intersection of three key elements: organizational needs, passion, and competence.

 Creating your Individual Development Plan is not something you should do alone.
 In fact, it’s best to complete at the same time as your annual performance management review with the help of your manager.
 The goal is to take an honest evaluation of your work, which is best done with an objective viewpoint.

-At its core, an IDP is a simple one- to two-page document that sums up your current career and your career goals.
-The exact outline can be different for everyone, but each IDP should contain a few key elements:
+At its core, your plan should be a simple one- to two-page document that sums up your current career and your career goals.
+The exact outline can be different for everyone, but each plan should contain a few key elements:

 - A list of your critical skills, knowledge, and abilities.